Ares-Developers/Ares-docs/new/superweapons/types/sonarpulse.rst

 `````````````````````````````

 The Sonar Pulse is a variation of the original Sonar Pulse known from
-Red Alert it will cause any cloaked units in range or on the entire
+:game:`Red Alert` -- it will cause any cloaked units in range or on the entire
 map to temporarily decloak, even if it is under a Cloak Generator or not.

 Default values for general tags: